Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Related Work

 Virtually all existing AMR simulation codes (e.g., FLASH~\cite{Dubey2008}, Lava~\cite{lava}, etc.) output data that is cell-centric and results in \mbox{\emph{T-junctions}} at odd level boundaries.
 Work by Wald et al.~\cite{wald:17:AMR} and by Wang et al.~\cite{wang:18:iso-amr} has proposed interpolators that are continuous even at level boundaries, which is important for artifact-free visualization.
-These interpolators however require to locate eight neighboring AMR cells from potentially different levels, and hence to traverse the AMR hierarchy eight times per sample taken to retrieve those cells. \exabrick{} by Wald et al.~\cite{wald2021exabrick}, which is explained in more detail in \cref{sec:exabrick}, provides an acceleration structure to accomplish fast AMR cell location on GPUs.
+These interpolators use sampling routines that perform neighbor queries by traversing tree data structures.
+If not carefully designed they require traversing those data structures per sample taken, resulting in non-trivial reconstruction costs infeasible for GPUs. \exabrick{} by Wald et al.~\cite{wald2021exabrick}, which is explained in more detail in \cref{sec:exabrick}, provides an acceleration structure to accomplish fast AMR cell location on GPUs.

 For rendering octree-based AMR specifically, Wang et al.~\cite{wang2020cpu} developed high-quality reconstruction filters for direct ray tracing.
 Other authors have also focused on large-scale out-of-core AMR rendering, such as the interactive streaming and caching framework proposed by Wu et al.~\cite{wu2022pgv} targeted at CPU rendering, or the framework by Zellmann et al.~\cite{zellmann2022exajet-animated}, who proposed a similar method for AMR streaming and rendering on GPUs, but focused on time-varying data.